aexiting/backlog-buddy-v2/README.md

 * Update amplify graphql auth rules
 * Create a userId (uuid) rather than using user id in OpenSearch docs.

-## 4. Testing & CI

-* Write Playwright tests for adding, editing, deleting, and searching items
-* Write unit tests for important logic like OpenSearch queries
-* Use GitHub Actions to run tests on every pull request
-* Use Amplify Preview to test new branches before merging
-* Add some security related tests like trying to access another user's backlog

 ## 5. Seed Data & Stats